 Balsam Fir (Abies balsamea).
 Of our Northern conifers, the scent of balsam is arguably the most evocative, reminding many of us of Christmas trees or a hike in the woods.
 Here in Maine a common souvenir for tourists and locals alike is a small pillow or sachet filled with its fragrant dried needles.
-There are many uses for balsam fir but today I want to share one of my favorites: infusing balsam fir into jojoba for a fragrant treat for your skin and hair.
+There are many balsam fir uses but today I want to share one of my favorites: infusing balsam fir into jojoba for a fragrant treat for your skin and hair.

 It is important to properly identify a plant before using and of course that applies to balsam fir too.
 You can find plenty of good identification information on the internet, on certain plant ID phone apps, or in field guides for identifying trees.
 Most evergreens are safe to use but not all, so please be sure you know what you are using.
 You can harvest balsam fir at any point in the year.
 From spring into early summer here in Maine balsams put out their new growth at the tips, easily identified by their bright shade of green.
 When gathering balsam boughs for infusing, be judicious in how much you take from any one tree and certainly avoid any trees that might have been sprayed with pesticides or other chemicals.
 For a jojoba infusion you’ll use the needles and the smaller stems at the end of a bough.